IncrementalRefinement/AlgorithmProjects/Proj2/Report/binomialHeap.md

 3. reverse the new heap link list.
 In this way, the degree of roots will have a ascend order.
 4. merge new heap and old heap.

+Problem

+1. insert7 , head = 4 instead of 0 . head don't point root.
+2.

+2. I want swap key and value, but it would cause keyToNodeMap fail.